As artists … we make artwork as something we have to do

 – Rollo May

 Further.
 We eventually realise, if we look deeply enough, that the “outside” is not outside at all.
 Wherever we go / look / feel – there we are, fully displayed as a reflection of our consciousness.
-It’s so vital to “get” this, because here is precisely where the voice that sings through our “hollow bamboo”* has the power to change the world, i.e., consciousness.
-Not by our self-determined efforts – no matter how sincere – but by allowing a force incomprehensibly vaster than our minds can conceive to express, via our utterly unique constellation of skills and wisdom, exactly what it needs to.
+It’s vital to grok this, because it explains how the voice that sings through our “hollow bamboo”* has the power to change the world, i.e., consciousness.
+Not by our self-determined efforts – no matter how sincere – but by allowing a force incomprehensibly vaster than our minds can conceive, to express, via our utterly unique constellation of skills and wisdom, exactly what it needs to.
 For this moment.
 For now.